Pun Dictionary: C Entries

 The "Greek Cement Swindle" soon became known as the "con-Crete".

-Crisco (a brand of shortening) (Book Titles)
+Crisco [a brand of shortening] (Book Titles)

-The Greasy Spoon: Chris Coe JG
+The Greasy Spoon: Chris CoeJG

-Crispy bacon (Book Titles)
+Crispy Bacon (Book Titles)

-Perfect Cooking: Chris P. Bacon A
+Perfect Cooking: Chris P. BaconA

-Croak (Tom Swifty)
+Croak (Tom Swifties)

 "I'm dying," Tom croaked.

-Crux (Astronomy)
+Crooks (Astronomy)

 Embezzling astophysicists are a bunch of Crux.